AlcoholRehabHelp Logo

 Is Wet Brain Reversible?

-It is possible to reverse the effects of Wernicke Korsakoff syndrome.
-Brain function can at least partially return within one-to-six months.
+It is possible to reverse the effects of Wernicke-Korsakoff syndrome.
+Brain function can at least partially return within one to six months.

 • The severity of the case